AlBaarS/terraform_experimentation/README.md

 The terraform script creates a random ssh key-pair with RSA encryption (4096 bits) and send the public and private keys to an Infisical vault under the keys `VM_KEY_PUBLIC` and `VM_KEY_PRIVATE` respectively.

-This pipeline only runs with the environment variable `$CREATE_TOKEN` set to true.
+This pipeline only runs with the environment variable `$GENERATE_TOKEN` set to true.
 Do not include this variable in the standard CI/CD variables.
 Instead, create a new pipeline where you enter the variable so it only applies to that run.

 ### Infrastructure construction